Indiv0/insight-web/README.md

     -Dtomcat.password=PASSWORD
 ```

+# SSL Setup

+To ensure a secure environment and reduce the risk of a MITM attack, please enable SSL on your server by following [these instructions](http://www.mulesoft.com/tomcat-ssl).

 # Common Issues

 * If you cannot deploy, ensure you have provided the correct `URL`, `USERNAME`, and `PASSWORD`.